-STAGE 5 ASSESSMENT PROCEDURES 2020 5 1.
-GUIDELINES ON THE NUMBER AND TYPES OF TASKS BEING USED 7 1.1 Minimum number of tasks for each course 7 1.2 Types of Assessment Tasks 2.
-PROCEDURES TO ENSURE STUDENTS ARE INFORMED IN WRITING OF THEIR ASSESSMENT SCHEDULES 7 2.1 Procedures to plan the scheduling of tasks in a coordinated way 7 2.2 Informing students and parents about tasks 7 3.
-PROCEDURES RELATING TO THE ADMINISTRATION OF TASKS 3.1 Providing adequate notice for tasks 8 3.2 Signing for receipt and submission of tasks 3.3 Students absent from school when assessment information is given out 3.4 Submission of tasks 3.5 Teacher absence on the day of a task 8 3.6 Students who hand in work late or are absent 8 3.7 Parent notification of incomplete tasks or failure to submit tasks 9 3.8 Prolonged absence 9 3.9 Occasions where estimates are given or substitute tasks are administered 9 3.10 Occasions when zero marks are awarded 3.11 Special / Disability provision in examinations 9 3.12 More than one class following the same course 10 3.13 Tasks due across more than one date 3.14 Students undertaking VET work placement 10 3.15 Technical failure 10 4.
-PROCEDURES RELATING TO MALPRACTICE 10 4.1 Malpractice 10 4.2 Malpractice and the ROSA 11 4.3 Procedures for dealing with malpractice in tasks 11 4.4 Procedures for dealing with malpractice in examinations 11 4.5 Strategies for preventing malpractice 11 4.6 Strategies for preventing malpractice in work completed out of class time 12 5.
-GUIDELINES FOR MAINTAINING SECURE RECORDS OF ALL MARKS AWARDED FOR ASSESSMENT TASKS AND ENSURING THE SECURITY OF MAJORITHM OF THE SECURITY OF MAJORITHM OF THE SECURITY OF OR WORKS 12 5.1 Procedures used for recording assessment marks by the Teacher 12 5.2 Procedures used for recording assessment marks for school records 5.3 Procedures for ensuring security of major works 13 6.
-PROCEDURES FOR PROVIDING ASSESSMENT MARKS FOR STUDENTS WHO: 6.1 Procedures for students who enter the Stage 5 course after the commencement of the program 13 7.
-PROCEDURES FOR DEALING WITH THE ASSESSMENT OF ACCELERANTS AND ACCUMULANTS 13 7.1 Procedures for accommodation of accelerants 13 8.
-RECOGNITION OF PRIOR LEARNING 14 8.1 VET Recognition of Prior Learning 14 9.
-AWARDING MARKS FOR AN ASSESSMENT TASK AND PROVIDING FEEDBACK TO STUDENTS ON THEIR PERFORMANCE IN TASKS AND THEIR PRO OGRESS 9.1 Awarding marks for an assessment task 9.2 Explicit marks and feedback included in written assessment task notification 9.3 Feedback given to student on assessment tasks 9.4 Reporting progress 9.5 Procedures for distributing Assessment Rank Order Advice 9.6 Procedures for adjusting marks for final grades 9.7 Vocational (VET) courses studied at school for the ROSA 10.
-PROCEDURES FOR ADVISING STUDENTS IN WRITING THEY ARE IN DANGER OF NOT MEETING ASSESSMENT REQUIREMENTS IN A COURSE 10.1 'N' Determinations 10.2 Application 15
+STAGE 5 ASSESSMENT PROCEDURES 2022 5 1.
+GUIDELINES ON THE NUMBER AND TYPES OF TASKS BEING USED 7 1.1 Minimum number of tasks for each course 7 1.2 Types of Assessment Tasks 7 2.
+PROCEDURES TO ENSURE STUDENTS ARE INFORMED IN WRITING OF THEIR ASSESSMENT SCHEDULES 7 2.1 Procedures to plan the scheduling of tasks in a coordinated way 7 2.2 Informing students and parents about tasks 3.
+PROCEDURES RELATING TO THE ADMINISTRATION OF TASKS 8 3.1 Providing adequate notice for tasks 8 3.2 Signing for receipt and submission of tasks 8 3.3 Students absent from school when assessment information is given out 3.4 Submission of tasks 3.5 Teacher absence on the day of a task 3.6 Students who hand in work late or are absent 3.7 Parent notification of incomplete tasks or failure to submit tasks 9 3.8 Prolonged absence and extenuating circumstances 3.9 Occasions where estimates are given or substitute tasks are administered 3.10 Occasions when zero marks are awarded 3.11 Special / Disability provision in examinations 9 3.12 More than one class following the same course 10 3.13 Tasks due across more than one date 3.14 Students undertaking VET work placement 10 3.15 Technical failure 10 4.
+PROCEDURES RELATING TO MALPRACTICE 4.1 Malpractice 4.2 Malpractice and the ROSA 4.3 Procedures for dealing with malpractice in tasks 4.4 Procedures for dealing with malpractice in examinations 4.5 Strategies for preventing malpractice 4.6 Strategies for preventing malpractice in work completed out of class time 5.
+GUIDELINES FOR MAINTAINING SECURE RECORDS OF ALL MARKS AWARDED FOR ASSESSMENT TASKS AND ENSURING THE SECURITY OF MAJOR WORKS 5.1 Procedures used for recording assessment marks by the Teacher 5.2 Procedures used for recording assessment marks for school records 5.3 Procedures for ensuring security of major works 6.
+PROCEDURES FOR PROVIDING ASSESSMENT MARKS FOR STUDENTS WHO: 6.1 Procedures for students who enter the Stage 5 course after the commencement of the program 7.
+PROCEDURES FOR DEALING WITH THE ASSESSMENT OF ACCELERANTS AND ACCUMULANTS 7.1 Procedures for accommodation of accelerants 8.
+RECOGNITION OF PRIOR LEARNING 8.1 VET Recognition of Prior Learning 9.
+AWARDING MARKS FOR AN ASSESSMENT TASK AND PROVIDING FEEDBACK TO STUDENTS ON THEIR PERFORMANCE IN TASKS AND THEIR PRO 9.1 Awarding marks for an assessment task 9.1 Awarding marks for an assessment task 9.3 Feedback given to student on assessment tasks 9.4 Reporting progress 9.5 Procedures for distributing Assessment Rank Order Advice 9.6 Procedures for adjusting Marks for final grades 9.7 Vocational (VET) courses studied at school in the ROSA 10.
+PROCEDURES FOR ADVISING STUDENTS IN WRITING THEY ARE IN DANGER OF NOT MEETING ASSESSMENT REQUIREMENTS IN A COURSE 10.1 'N' Determinations 10.2 Application